xot/XOT-Harmonizer/README.md

 ## Presets

 Ten presets can be stored and retrieved, and saved to an external file.
 The preset states are saved with the Abelton Live set containing this device.
+The first preset is automatically loaded when opening the device.

 ## Ableton Live template